hanwenzhang01/ait-final-project/README.md

   * these bookshelves will sort a User's Books into 'want to read', 'currently reading', and 'read' categories
 * each Book will have an author, title, shelf, and progress %, with an optional start/end date, review, star review, year, genre, and summary
   * Users can only change the progress % for books they are currently reading, while 'want to read' will be set at 0% and 'read' will be set at 100%
-  * Users can only change the review for books they are currently reading or have read, otherwise the review will be blank

-An Example User:
+  * Users can only create a word/star review for books they have read An Example User:

 ```javascript